 We pride ourselves on our excellent reputation both within the local community and across the county.

 Julie first worked at St Mary’s as a care assistant.
 She returned in 2006 as a Registered Nurse and worked as a night nurse before becoming Deputy Manager in 2018.

 Caroline joined us in 2017 as one of our job share reception staff.
 Her friendly smile is often the first thing visitors see.
 Caroline enjoys keeping fit, particularly yoga.

 Anne started her long career at St Mary’s in 1998 and was previously Registered Manager.
-She decided to take a back seat in 2016 so that she could spend more time with her grandchildren.
+Anne is a highly experienced trained palliative care nurse.

 Donna joined St Mary’s in 2003 after many years spent in the pottery industry in Stoke on Trent.
-She is now a senior carer and has a particular interest in palliative care.
+Donna is a senior carer with specialist palliative care training.